-The Holidays are all about cooking, eating, drinking and laughter with your family and friends.
-This year I am definitely bringing out all of the stress-free, delicious and fancy appetizers that will make your guests say wow!
+The holidays are all about cooking, eating, drinking and laughter with your family and friends.
+This year I am bringing out all the stress-free, delicious, and fancy appetizers that will make your guests say wow!
 Stuffed (deviled) eggs are an easy and delicious starter or appetizer for any holiday gathering.
 It will make your celebration cheerful with just a few ingredients.
-Growing up, mom used to make these stuffed eggs and they were such a treat!
-A true Guyanese stuffed egg recipe is very simple and the key ingredients are BUTTER and a pinch of pepper for a kick!
-If you love eggs then you will surely love this stuffed egg recipe.
-It is creamy, flavorful and oh so addictive!
+Growing up, mom used to make these stuffed eggs and they were such a simple yet delectable treat!
+A true Guyanese stuffed egg recipe is quite easy, and the key ingredients are BUTTER and a pinch of pepper for a kick!
+If you love eggs, then you will surely relish this stuffed egg recipe.
+It is creamy, flavorful, and oh-so addictive!
 They never last when served in my household.
-I love everything about this recipe from the wonderful Christmas garnishments that looks beautiful on any platter to its savory taste.
+I love everything about this recipe from the wonderful Christmas garnishments that look beautiful on any platter to its savory taste.

 Helpful Tips for Stuffed (Devil) Eggs

 - Use any white sharp cheddar cheese.
-I had some from back so I decided to utilize that.
+I had some left over, so I decided to utilize that.

 - There are endless ways to decorate your stuffed (devil) eggs, so be as creative as you would like.

-- The butter has to be at room temperature as it’s easier to incorporate ingredients.
+- The butter must be at room temperature.
+This makes it easier to incorporate ingredients.

-- For the mustard, it’s all on preference; add ¼ tsp then mix, taste and adjust.
-I tend to use ¼ tsp as I don’t like too much of a ‘mustardy’ taste to my stuffed eggs.
+- For the mustard, it is all on preference; add ¼ tsp then mix, taste, and adjust.
+I tend to use ¼ tsp because I do not like too much of a ‘mustardy’ taste to my stuffed eggs.

 - Use a decorative kit to make it a fun experience.